iechor/docs/content/desktop/extensions-sdk/guides/kubernetes.md

 ### Extension's `localStorage`

 `localStorage` is one of the mechanisms of a browser's web storage.
 It allows users to save data as key-value pairs in the browser for later use.
 `localStorage` does not clear data when the browser (the extension pane) closes.
-This makes it ideal for persisting data when navigating out of the extension to other parts of Docker Desktop.
+This makes it ideal for persisting data when navigating out of the extension to other parts of iEchor Desktop.

 ```typescript
 localStorage.setItem("kubeconfig", kubeConfig);